a-b-street/abstreet/docs/new_city.md

     [polygon filter file](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
     in that directory using the coordinates from geojson.io.
-It's easiest to start with an existing file from another directory; I recommend `data/input/austin/polygons/downtown_atx.poly` as a guide.
+It's easiest to start with an existing file from another directory; I recommend `data/input/krakow/polygons/huge_krakow.poly` as a guide.
 You can use `data/geojson_to_osmosis.py` to help format the coordinates.

-5. Create a new module in `importer/src/` for your city, copying `importer/src/austin.rs` as a guide.
+5. Create a new module in `importer/src/` for your city, copying `importer/src/krakow.rs` as a guide.
 Edit that file in the obvious way.
 The main thing you'll need is a .osm or .osm.pbf file to download that contains your city.
 The clipping polygon will be applied to that.

-6. Update `importer/src/main.rs` to reference your new module, following `austin` as an example.
+6. Update `importer/src/main.rs` to reference your new module, following `krakow` as an example.

 7. Update `map_belongs_to_city` in `updater/src/main.rs`

 8. Run it: `./import.sh --city=your_city --raw --map`

-9. Update `.gitignore`, following `austin` as an example.
+9. Update `.gitignore`, following `krakow` as an example.

 Send a PR with your changes!
 I'll generate everything and make it work with `updater`, so most people don't have to build everything from scratch.